 What You Need to Know About Checking for Mold

 Mold growth is a threat at any time of the year, but especially after wet weather.
 Mold is usually the result of water intrusion that has not dried or been cleaned up properly.
-It can grow within 24 to 48 hours when certain conditions (temperatures over 41 degrees Fahrenheit, water and oxygen) are present.
+It can grow within 24 to 48 hours when certain conditions are present: temperatures over 41 degrees Fahrenheit, water, and oxygen.
 If mold growth isn’t caught and properly addressed, it can lead to an expensive remediation project and negatively impact the health of your household.

 How to Check for Mold in Your Home

 Even if you do not suspect a mold problem, it’s a good idea to have a mold prevention mindset.
 Inspect problematic areas of your home from time to time.
 For instance, water coming from outside the home tends to enter the lowest level of your home, so be sure to check your basement and/or crawlspace for any signs of moisture or cracks that have formed.
 Fix and seal any cracks as soon as possible to prevent moisture intrusion and subsequent mold growth.

 Here’s What You Should be Checking in or Around Your House: